AndreaGiorgi/KeplerML/README.md

 Improvement from original implementation
 ------------

-The originial implementation of this project was made by Misra, and it is located at this repository (https://github.com/rkmisra/cs229_project).
+The original implementation of this project was made by Misra, and it is located at this repository (https://github.com/rkmisra/cs229_project).

 How to use
 ------------